chuhousen/flux_timeseries_cluster/README.md

 This project aims to use the key time-series features (e.g., diurnal, seasonal dynamics) of flux & met variables, to explore the similarity among sites across AmeriFlux.

 ### File sources
-All available AmeriFlux BASE files (i.e., latest version 20210331), and down-select based on the data availability.
+All available AmeriFlux BASE files (i.e., latest version 20220701), and down-select based on the data availability.

 ### Target variables
-NEE, LE, H, NETRAD, SW_IN, TA, SWC, VPD, USTAR.
+NEE, LE, H, NETRAD, TA, SWC, VPD, USTAR.
 If multiple levels/locations are present at a site, use only the top-level & aggregated one.
 Use only the non-filled variables from the data files.

 ### Processing summary
 - Select sites that have minimal 3 year data record.